Le temps du goût: A Hidden French Patisserie Café in Kyoto’s Ichijoji Neighborhood

 We ordered two pour-over coffees, a pistachio financier, and a langue de chat.

-The name Le temps du goût translates literally to “the time of taste” — a phrase that also evokes the idea of savoring the moment, of slipping into a quiet, beautiful pause.
-The owners built the café around a simple wish: that anyone who visits can enjoy a small pocket of time devoted entirely to flavor — a cup of coffee, a piece of pastry — even in the middle of a busy day.
-Those four French words capture the delicate bond between time and the senses, a connection that feels both poetic and quietly grounding.
+The name Le temps du goût translates literally as “the time of taste”—a phrase that also suggests savoring the moment, slipping into a quiet pause.
+The café was built around a simple wish: that anyone who visits can enjoy a small pocket of time devoted entirely to flavor—a cup of coffee, a piece of pastry—even in the middle of a busy day.
+Those four French words capture the subtle relationship between time and the senses, something both poetic and quietly grounding.

 Le temps du goût opened in June 2023.
-Everything — from the location and interior design to the menu layout — was created by the couple themselves, entirely by hand.
-The deliberately open layout of the kitchen lets guests watch the pastry-making process, while the aroma of freshly baked pastries and hand-brewed coffee naturally fills the room.
+Everything—from the location and interior design to the menu layout—was shaped by the couple themselves, entirely by hand.
+The intentionally open kitchen allows guests to watch the pastry-making process, while the aroma of freshly baked pastries and hand-brewed coffee naturally fills the space.

 That day, we ordered two cups of pour-over coffee, a pistachio financier, and a langue de chat (a thin French butter cookie).
-The financier carried a deep, fragrant browned-butter aroma and an exceptionally fine, buttery crumb — a small detail that immediately reveals the owner’s confidence and craftsmanship.
+The financier carried a deep browned-butter aroma and an exceptionally fine, buttery crumb—a small detail that immediately signals the baker’s confidence and skill.
 It has since become one of our favorite French-style cafés in Kyoto’s Sakyo Ward.

 The Menu at Le temps du goût

-The menu at Le temps du goût is just a single page — simple at first glance, yet surprisingly meticulous.
-Drinks focus on pour-over coffee, black tea, and herbal tea.
-Beyond the core pastries, the café also offers daily handmade desserts announced with small handwritten notes.
-These items change with the seasons and the bakers’ inspiration, adding a little blind-box anticipation to each visit.
+The menu at Le temps du goût fits on a single page—simple at first glance, yet carefully considered.
+Drinks center on pour-over coffee, black tea, and herbal tea.
+Beyond the core pastries, the café also offers handmade daily desserts, announced with small handwritten notes.
+These items change with the seasons and the bakers’ inspiration, adding a touch of anticipation to each visit.

-In addition to the menu items, the pastry display case features a rotating selection of freshly baked treats such as madeleines, financiers, mini tarts, and cookies.
+Alongside the menu, the pastry display case presents a rotating selection of freshly baked treats such as madeleines, financiers, mini tarts, and cookies.

 Shop Information